districtr/districtr/docs/11suggestions/deprecations-.md

 ### Routes
 - The `routes` object has identical keys and values making it redundant.
 What is the advantage of this structure?

+### Suggestions
+- The const that stores the `BrushTool` icon is a function that takes in parameters, but whose output is never changed.
+This must be vestigial from an experiment where we changed the rendered tool icon based on state.
+- We should go ahead and set a default value for the `renderToolbar` parameter in `BrushToolOptions`, as it is always set to `undefined` when it is called.
+In fact, it is called in each of the `BrushToolOptions`' instance methods and is ultimately set to re-render the Editor when the `BrushTool` is added by to the `Toolbar` by the `addTool(...)` function.
+- Undo and Redo buttons handle recent erasing operations, but hot keys are still bound only to recent brushing operations.